andrew2020wit/youtube-transcript-to-text/README.md

 - If you go from one page to another two buttons may disappear.
 Reload the page in this case.
 - You must click on "show video text" to see translation before click on this button.

-I created it for myself and at the moment I am quite pleased with the result, and I'm not going to spend my time to improve it.

 ## Screenshots

 ![1.png](screens/1/1.jpg)